MPachicano/Final_Project/README.md

 # Section 1: DESeq2 Vignette

 ## HTSeq-Count Input
-I have imported a total of **80 HTSeq-count files** into a dataframe.
+**80 HTSeq-count files** can be directly loaded into an R dataframe with the following step below.
 There are n = 40 from each treatment group in my data file (20 Female, 20 Male for mulitple comparisons)

 ## Creating a variable called 'directory' which points to where my output files are located:
 Please change path according to where you saved the folder 'files'.